Golden rice: Approvals

 In 2018, Canada and the United States approved golden rice, with Health Canada and the US Food and Drug Administration (FDA) declaring it safe for consumption.
 This followed a 2016 decision where the FDA had ruled that the beta-carotene content in golden rice did not provide sufficient amounts of vitamin A for US markets.
 Health Canada declared that golden rice would not affect allergies, and that the nutrient contents were the same as in common rice varieties, except for the intended high levels of provitamin A.

 In 2019, golden rice was approved for use as human food and animal feed or for processing in the Philippines.
 On 21 July 2021, the Philippines became the first country to officially issue the biosafety permit for commercially propagating vitamin A-infused golden rice.
 The approval came as the first commercial propagation authorisation of genetically engineered rice in South and Southeast Asia.
 As a result of the permission, golden rice can be grown on a commercial scale in accordance with the terms and conditions specified by the Philippines government.
 In April 2023, however, the country's Supreme Court ordered the agriculture department to stop commercial propagation of golden rice in relation to a petition filed by MASIPAG (a group of farmers and scientists), who claimed that golden rice poses risk to the health of consumers and to the environment.
 This Writ of Kalikasan was upheld by the Court of Appeals in April 2024.

-Rejection
+Opposition

-On 17 April 2024, the Court of Appeals in the Philippines issued a cease-and-desist order on the commercial propagation of two genetically modified crops, golden rice and Bt eggplant, citing a lack of "full scientific certainty" regarding their health and environmental impact.
-The decision was in response to a petition filed by groups including Magsasaka at Siyentipiko para sa Pag-unlad Agrikultura (Masipag) and Greenpeace Southeast Asia.
-The court revoked the biosafety permits previously granted by the government to the University of the Philippines Los Baños (UPLB) and the Philippine Rice Research Institute (PhilRice).
+On 17 April 2024, the Court of Appeals in the Philippines issued a cease-and-desist order on the commercial propagation of golden rice as a genetically modified crop, citing a lack of "full scientific certainty" regarding its health and environmental impact.
+The decision was in response to a petition filed by Greenpeace Southeast Asia and other groups, resulting in the court revoking the biosafety permits previously granted by the government to the University of the Philippines Los Baños and the Philippine Rice Research Institute.
+The court stated there was an absence of scientific consensus about the safety of golden rice, and therefore it should not be commercially cultivated.
 This decision was criticized for putting the lives of thousands of children at risk.

+Golden rice developers have acknowledged that diet supplement programs have already reduced rates of vitamin A deficiency in the Philippines.
+To more widely impact diets of children deficient in vitamin A, the golden rice would have to be grown regionally by commercial farmers, who would need special inducements to continue growing it.